whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-16-Orange-Glad-Subscription-Box-November-2015-Review.md

 <DT>Tennessee Toffee</DT>
 </DL>

-<p>The packaging is cool and retro, I always appreciate a good package, it resonates well with me and shows that the company cares about aesthetics too and not just the actual product.</p>
+<p>The packaging is cool and retro, I always appreciate a good package especially when it's resealable, it resonates well with me and shows that the company cares about aesthetics too and not just the actual product.
+And the toffee itself shares the same quality, it was good and felt like an adult treat with the added bourbon in its ingredients.</p>

+<p>"Our Classic Tennessee Toffee made by slow cooking Grade AA butter and pure cane sugar until that perfect golden color is achieved, adding a splash of barrel-aged bourbon and a handful of fresh roasted pecans, and then finishing it off with a covering of premium 60% cocoa dark chocolate and just a hint of crunchy sea salt."</p>

 <br>